otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 bool isTrue = true;
 ```

-It is also possible to use the `var` keyword to declare a variable.
+It is also possible to use the `var` keyword to declare a **variable**.
 The compiler will then infer the type based on the value assigned to it.

 ```cs
 var x = 5;